 In October 2007, the Company entered into a \$350.0 million loan arrangement with its principal stockholder.
 In February 2009, the promissory note underlying the loan arrangement was revised as a result of the principal stockholder being licensed as a finance lender under the California Finance Lenders Law.
 Accordingly, the lender was revised to The Mann Group.
 Interest accrues on each outstanding advance at a fixed rate equal to the one-year LIBOR rate as reported by the Wall Street Journal on the date of such advance plus 3% per annum and is payable quarterly in arrears.
-The borrowing rate was 4.6% at September 30, 2011 and 4.7% at December 31, 2010.
-In August 2010, the Company amended and restated the promissory note to extend the maturity date from December 31, 2011 to December 31, 2012, to provide for the cancellation of indebtedness under the note as described below, to provide that The Mann Group may require the Company to prepay the note in an amount not to exceed \$200.0 million (less the amount of cancelled indebtedness) upon 90 days' prior written notice or on December 31, 2012, whichever is earlier, and to limit the Company's ability to borrow and reborrow under the note through December 31, 2011 to an amount equal to \$350.0 million less the amount of cancelled indebtedness.
-The Mann Group has agreed not to exercise its prepayment right if such prepayment would require the use of working capital resources to repay the loan.
+The borrowing rate was 4.6% at both March 31, 2012 and December 31, 2011, respectively.
+In August 2010, the Company amended and restated the promissory note to extend the maturity date from December 31, 2011 to December 31, 2012.
+In January 2012, the Company amended the note with The Mann Group to extend the maturity date from December 31, 2012 to March 31, 2013 and to extend the date through which the Company can continue to borrow under the amended terms of the note until June 30, 2012.
+In addition, interest is payable on the first day of the calendar quarter following the calendar quarter in which an advance is made, or such other time as the Company and The Mann Group mutually agree.
+On May 9, 2012, the Company amended the note with The Mann Group to extend the maturity date of the \$350.0 million loan arrangement from March 31, 2013 to July 1, 2013.
+Under the amended and restated promissory note The Mann Group may require the Company to prepay up to \$200.0 million in advances that have been outstanding for at least 12 months.
+If The Mann Group exercises this right, the Company will have 90 days after The Mann Group provides written notice (or the number of days to maturity of the note if less than 90 days) to prepay such advances.
+In August 2010, the Company entered into a letter agreement confirming a previous commitment by The Mann Group to not require the Company to prepay amounts outstanding under the amended and restated promissory note if the prepayment would require the Company to use its working capital resources.
 In the event of a default, all unpaid principal and interest either becomes immediately due and payable or may be accelerated at The Mann Group's option, and the interest rate will increase to the one-year LIBOR rate calculated on the date of the initial advance or in effect on the date of default, whichever is greater, plus 5% per annum.
 All borrowings under the loan arrangement are unsecured.
-The loan arrangement contains no financial covenants.
-There are no warrants associated with the loan arrangement.
-The principal amount outstanding under the loan arrangement was \$277.2 million and \$235.3 million at September 30, 2011 and December 31, 2010, respectively.
-As of September 30, 2011, the Company had accrued interest of \$2.9 million related to the amount outstanding, had cancelled a total of \$27.8 million indebtedness and had \$45.0 million of available borrowings under the loan arrangement.
+The loan arrangement contains no

+The principal amount outstanding under the loan arrangement was \$283.5 million and \$277.2 million at March 31, 2012 and December 31, 2011, respectively.
+As of March 31, 2012, the Company had accrued interest of \$8.9 million related to the amount outstanding, had cancelled a total of \$27.8 million indebtedness and had \$38.8 million of available borrowings under the loan arrangement.